element-hq/policies/docs/identity-server/privacy_notice.md

 Where you read *New Vector*, *New Vector Ltd.*, *we* or *us* below, it refers to the company created in July 2017 to hire the Matrix core team and support Matrix's development: New Vector Ltd., its French subsidiary: New Vector SARL, and their agents.

-Where you read *The Matrix.org Foundation*, or *The Foundation*, it refers to the non-profit incorporated in October 2018 to be the custodians of the Matrix Protocol: The Matrix.org Foundation C.I.C. and their agents.
+Where you read *The Matrix.org Foundation*, or *The Foundation*, it refers to the Community Interest Company incorporated on 29 October 2018 to be the neutral custodian of the Matrix protocol: The Matrix Foundation C.I.C., and their agents.

 Should you have other questions or concerns about this document, please send us an email at [support@matrix.org](mailto:support@matrix.org).